-There are four main elements to the policy:
+The four main elements of the policy are:

-PREVENTION through the teaching and pastoral support offered to children and the creation and maintenance of a whole school protective ethos.

-PROCEDURES for identifying and reporting cases, or suspected cases, of abuse.

-SUPPORTING CHILDREN particularly those who may have been abused or witnessed violence towards others.

-PREVENTING UNSUITABLE PEOPLE FROM WORKING WITH CHILDREN
+- 1. PREVENTION through the teaching and pastoral support offered to students and the creation and maintenance of a whole school protective ethos. - 2.
+PROCEDURES for identifying and reporting cases, or suspected cases, of abuse. - SUPPORTING STUDENTS, particularly those who may have been abused or witnessed violence towards others. - 4.
+PREVENTING UNSUITABLE PEOPLE FROM WORKING WITH STUDENTS

-Processes are followed to ensure that all staff engaged to work for Red Balloon are suitable for the task ie. they pose no threat to the welfare, health or safety of young people referred to the organisation.
+Processes are followed to ensure that all staff engaged to work for RBET-Aylesbury are suitable for the task, posing no threat to the welfare, health or safety of students referred to us.

-This policy is available to parents on request and is posted on the charity's website.
-It is only available in English (language), but should a parent or carer require linguistic support to access the policy, the DSL will liaise with the local authority to ensure appropriate support is made available.
+This policy is available to parents1 on request and is posted on our website.
+It is only available in English (language), but should a parent require linguistic support to access the policy, the DSL will liaise with the local authority to ensure appropriate support is made available.